EBay: 2010s

 Flipkart and eBay entered into a strategic partnership in July 2017 under which eBay acquired a 5.44% stake in Flipkart in exchange for the contribution of its India business unit valued at $211 million and a $514 million cash investment in Flipkart.
 Flipkart launched a program to allow its sellers to sell to customers globally in partnership with eBay. eBay reported a gain of $167 million on the sale of its India operations.
 In May 2018, eBay sold its stake in Flipkart to Walmart and relaunched its operations in India.
-In August 2017, eBay shut Half.com.
+In August 2017, eBay shut down Half.com.
 In October 2017, eBay released image retrieval capability allowing users to find listings on the site that match an item depicted in a photo, using artificial intelligence and machine learning technologies.

 On January 31, 2018, eBay announced that it would replace PayPal as its primary payments provider with Netherlands-based start-up Adyen, resulting in lower costs and more control of merchants.
 In May 2018, eBay acquired the Japanese e-commerce platform Qoo10 for $573 million.
-In July 2018, eBay announced support for Apple Pay as well as a partnership with Square for seller financing loans of up to $100,000.
+In July 2018, eBay announced support for Apple Pay as well as a partnership with Square for sellers to finance loans of up to $100,000.
 In September 2018, in response to the YouTube headquarters shooting, eBay announced plans to install a security fence around the perimeter of its San Jose headquarters to protect employees.

 In March 2019, the company paid its first dividend following investor pressure to improve shareholder return.
 On July 31, 2019, the company acquired a 5.59% stake in Paytm Mall.
 In September 2019, facing pressure from activist shareholder Elliott Investment Management, Devin Wenig resigned as CEO.
 Scott Schenkel, senior vice president and chief financial officer since 2015, was appointed as the interim CEO.
 In November 2019, eBay agreed to sell StubHub to Viagogo for $4.05 billion in cash; the sale was completed in February 2020.